neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 Robot controller network {cite:p}`https://doi.org/10.1109/IRIS.2017.8250111`.
 ```

-And [here’s an example](#robottraj) of a trajectory showing that this robot was able to learn to drive around, avoid obstacles, etc.
+And [here's an example](#robottraj) of a trajectory showing that this robot was able to learn to drive around, avoid obstacles, etc.

 ```{figure} figures/littlerobottraj.png
 :label: robottraj